edgelesssys/constellation/docs/docs/getting-started/install.md

-# Installation and Setup
+# Installation and setup

-Constellation runs entirely in your cloud environment and can be easily controlled via a dedicated Command Line Interface (CLI).
+Constellation runs entirely in your cloud environment and can be controlled via a dedicated command-line interface (CLI).

-The following guides you through the steps of installing the CLI on your machine, verifying it, and connecting it to your Cloud Service Provider (CSP).
+The following guides you through the steps of installing the CLI on your machine, verifying it, and connecting it to your cloud service provider (CSP).

-### Prerequisites
+## Prerequisites

 Make sure the following requirements are met:

 - Your machine is running Linux or macOS
 - You have admin rights on your machine
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) is installed
-- Your cloud provider is Microsoft Azure or Google Cloud Platform (GCP)
+- Your CSP is Microsoft Azure or Google Cloud Platform (GCP)

 ## Install the Constellation CLI